 The paper is organized as follows.
-Section~1 recalls the basic definitions and properties of silting subcategories and, in particular, provides a criterion for when a presilting subcategory is silting, which will be used later.
-In Section~2, we introduce extended hearts of $t$-structures associated with silting subcategories and study the properties of the torsion classes induced by silting subcategories within this framework.
-Building on these results, we define AIR tilting subcategories of extended hearts and establish their correspondence with silting subcategories.
-Section~3 is devoted to the notion of quasi-tilting subcategories of extended hearts, where we investigate the fundamental properties of their associated $d$-factor subcategories; these results will be used in the next section.
-In Section~4, we introduce tilting subcategories of extended hearts and explore their relationships with both AIR tilting and quasi-tilting subcategories.
-Finally, Section~5 applies the preceding notions and results to two settings, encompassing as special cases both the extended finitely generated module category over a finite-dimensional algebra and the extended large module category over a unitary ring.
+In Section~\ref{sec:1}, we recall the basic definitions and properties of silting subcategories.
+In particular, we provide a criterion for a presilting subcategory to be silting, which plays a key role in our subsequent proofs.
+Section~\ref{sec:2} is devoted to the study of extended hearts of $t$-structures associated with silting subcategories.
+Here, we investigate the properties of torsion classes induced by silting subcategories and, building on these results, we introduce the notion of AIR tilting subcategories and establish their bijection with silting subcategories.
+In Section~\ref{sec:3}, we introduce and study quasi-tilting subcategories of extended hearts, focusing on the fundamental properties of their associated $d$-factor subcategories.
+Section~\ref{sec:tilt} is concerned with tilting subcategories of extended hearts and their relationships with AIR tilting and quasi-tilting subcategories.
+Finally, in Section~\ref{sec:app}, we apply our results to two specific settings, which recover the cases of extended finitely generated module categories over finite-dimensional algebras and extended large module categories over unitary rings.